 2. Find affordable accommodation

 Gone are the days when travelling on a budget equates to sleeping exclusively in hostel bunks.
-Airbnb has revolutionized the accommodation industry as people from all over the world rent out their free space to travellers.
-Here, you’ll find super unique properties that are significantly more affordable than your average hotel.
+Airbnb has revolutionized the accommodation industry as people from all over the world rent out their free space to travelers.
+Here, you’ll find super unique properties that are significantly more affordable than your average hotel (plus, if you sign up through this link you’ll get $45 off your first stay!).
 If you have a few travel companions, you can rent an entire apartment/ property and split the cost of the place, or if you are travelling solo, you can find private rooms available to rent.
 It’s also always worth checking coupon sites to see if you can score yourself discounted accommodation.